NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   .. [#] FuelType choices are "natural gas", "fuel oil", "fuel oil 1", "fuel oil 2", "fuel oil 4", "fuel oil 5/6", "diesel", "propane", "kerosene", "coal", "coke", "bituminous coal", "anthracite coal", "electricity", "wood", or "wood pellets".
   .. [#] If TankVolume not provided, defaults based on Table 8 in the `2014 BAHSP <https://www.energy.gov/sites/prod/files/2014/03/f13/house_simulation_protocols_2014.pdf>`_.
   .. [#] If HeatingCapacity not provided, defaults based on Table 8 in the `2014 BAHSP <https://www.energy.gov/sites/prod/files/2014/03/f13/house_simulation_protocols_2014.pdf>`_.
+  .. [#] YearInstalled only required if both UniformEnergyFactor and EnergyFactor are not provided.
+  .. [#] EnergyFactor only required if YearInstalled is not provided.
+UniformEnergyFactor is only required if both YearInstalled and EnergyFactor are not provided.
+  .. [#] Defaulted to EnergyFactor from the lookup table that can be found at ``HPXMLtoOpenStudio\resources\lu_water_heater_efficiency.csv`` based on YearInstalled.
   .. [#] FirstHourRating only required if UniformEnergyFactor provided.
   .. [#] If RecoveryEfficiency not provided, defaults as follows based on a regression analysis of `AHRI certified water heaters <https://www.ahridirectory.org/NewSearch?programId=24&searchTypeId=3>`_: